+In this article, we will discuss Bloom filters.
 An HBase Bloom Filter is an efficient mechanism to test whether a StoreFile contains a specific row or row-col cell.

-In this case, Bloom filter helps a lot in improving the performance of HBase reads.
+In this case, the Bloom filter helps a lot in improving the performance of HBase reads.
 It is done by discarding Store files that do not contain the row being searched.